To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Madison, Wis. — In a time when overall cancer survival rates are going up and patient outcomes are improving, pancreatic cancer is a stubborn outlier.

-An estimated 60,000 individuals will be diagnosed with the disease in 2020, an increase from previous years.
-The five-year survival rate is less than 10 percent.
-Additionally, pancreatic cancer is projected to be the second-leading cause of cancer deaths in the very near future.
+An estimated 62,210 individuals will be diagnosed with the disease in 2022, an increase from previous years, and the average lifetime risk of developing pancreas cancer has increased from 1 percent to 1.5 percent.
+The five-year survival rate is approximately 10 percent across all stages, though for localized disease is as high as 39%.
+Additionally, pancreatic cancer is projected to be the second-leading cause of cancer deaths in the near future.

 Early detection and prevention efforts have proved to be invaluable in the fight against other cancers.
 The problem, however, is that early detection of pancreas cancer is much more difficult.
 Subtle symptoms of the disease – things like abdominal pain, back pain and nausea – are hardly unique to pancreatic cancer.
 And more telltale signs, such as jaundice, dark urine and light-colored stools, often only present themselves when a tumor has grown large enough to block the body’s bile duct.
 By then, the cancer is often advanced, limiting treatment options.